Graduate Admission Policies

 Students whose academic records do not meet the minimum requirements, whose applications are incomplete, and/or whose admission is not supported by the program and the Graduate Division, will be denied admission.

 Visiting Graduate Student

 Applicants who are pursuing an advanced degree at another institution and who wish to study at UH Hilo for a limited time may apply for admission as visiting graduate students.
 To be eligible, applicants must be enrolled in and actively pursuing a graduate degree program at a regionally accredited institution of higher education or an equivalent degree at a recognized non-U.S. institution of higher learning, and be in good academic standing.
 Current transcripts from the home institution must be provided in order to determine academic standing and eligibility for specific classes at UH Hilo.

 Visiting graduate students register on a space available basis and only in courses for which they are judged to be eligible by the instructor of the course and the chair of the individual graduate program.
-Visiting graduate students are limited to two semesters of study.
-Visiting graduate students will be asked to sign and return a contract upon acceptance agreeing to the two semester limitation.
+Generally, visiting graduate students are limited to two (2) semesters of study.

 Visiting international graduate students must comply with certain application and enrollment regulations in order to qualify for an I-20 certificate of eligibility, which permits them to request an F-1 student visa.
 Regulations include providing a copy of a current passport, providing proof of adequate financial support, and maintaining full time enrollment (6 credits per semester) while at UH Hilo.
-Please contact the Graduate Divsionfor details.
+Please contact the UH Hilo Graduate Division for details.